dalinicus/homeassistant-acinfinity/README.md

 After adding an integration entry, the following additional configurations can be modified via the configuration options dialog.

 - **Polling Interval (Seconds)**: The time between update calls to the AC Infinity API.
 Minimum allowed polling interval is 5 seconds.
+- **Update Password**: When provided, updates the password used to connect to your AC Infinity account.
+Requires Home Assistant restart.

 ![Additional-Configuration](/images/additional-configuration.png)